pvtom/rscp2mqtt/README.md

 ```
 Be careful that the program runs only once.

+## Logging

+If stdout is redirected to another process, only the log information is passed (issue #10).

 ## Device Control

 rscp2mqtt subscribes to the root topic "e3dc/set/#" and forwards incoming requests to the S10 home power station.
 In this way, the unit can be controlled and changes made to its configuration.